 Insider tip: if you want an even better view of Big Ben and Parliament itself, cross Westminster Bridge and turn right to get a truly iconic shot of this beautiful city.

 Want to a go inside?
 Unfortunately, you can’t go inside the clock tower unless you are a citizen.
 Plus, tours have been suspended while they refurbish the clocktower.
-If you are a politics buff, you can book a tour into the Houses of Parliament, which is very cool!
+If you are a politics buff, you can book a tour of the Houses of Parliament, which is very cool.

 The London Eye

 Originally only meant to be a temporary attraction, the London Eye has become a well-known part of London’s skyline.
 Brave the crowds and book a ticket for a ride, or marvel at the giant Ferris wheel from the banks of the Thames.

 Want to see how the royals live?
 Take a stroll by Buckingham Palace.
 The Palace is one of the only working palaces left and is open every summer from the end of July until the beginning of October.
 Unfortunately, I wasn’t there when it was open, but I did venture over to Windsor Castle, just outside of London, which is beautifully situated on Windsor Great Park.

 Lucky for you, all the major museums in London are free.
 The British Museum is quite possibly the most famous and features all sorts of